atsepkov/drone/README.md

 of this when caching partial operations, cached operations will skip navigation and page manipulation.
 However, do use caching whenever possible to avoid bombarding other sites with drones.
 Fly responsibly!

+#### Drone.baseStates (declarative mode)

+This property contains a list of all base states (as strings corresponding to names) added by the user (see `addState` method below).
+The property is auto-generated via a getter, so any changes you make to this list will have no effect on actual states.

+#### Drone.statesInLayer (declarative mode)

+This property contains a hash with composite layer names as keys and lists of composite state names corresponding to each layer as keys.
+For example, if you defined a composite layer named "login" with "logged in" and "logged out" states, you could access these states via
+`drone.statesInLayer["login"]`, see `addCompositeState` method below for more information.

+#### Drone.allStates (declarative mode)

+This property contains a list of all composite states that drone generates internally.
+All states in the list are in a hash format, containing name of original state name as value assigned to `base` key and composite values assigned to a key of same name as the composite layer that the state belongs to.
+For example, a state corresponding to main page while logged out would be expressed as
+follows:

+    {
+      base: 'main page',
+      login: 'logged out'
+    }

 #### Drone.addState (declarative mode)

     drone.addState(stateName: string, testCriteriaCallback: (page: puppeteer.Page, params: {}) => boolean)